Install LAMP Server (Apache, MariaDB And PHP) On Fedora 20/19

 LAMP is a combination of operating system and open-source software stack.
-The acronym LAMP is derived from first letters of Linux, Apache HTTP Server, MySQL database, and PHP, Perl or Python.
+The acronym LAMP is derived from the first letters of Linux, Apache HTTP Server, MySQL/MariaDB database, and PHP, Perl or Python.

 Change to root user using the following command: